ravi688/SKVMOIP/README.md

 #### Setting up client For Windows
 It requires buildilng the installer first and then executing the installer to install the client in Windows.
-1. `cd KVMOIP`
+1. `cd SKVMOIP`
 2. `./build.sh PLATFORM=Windows INSTALLER=1`
 3. `cd build/Windows`
-4. Now double click on `KVMOIP_Installer.exe` to execute the installer as usually you do to install any other Windows software package.
+4. Now double click on `SKVMOIP_Installer.exe` to execute the installer as usually you do to install any other Windows software package.

 #### Setting up client For Linux
 It is rather identical to Windows case above.
-1. `cd KVMOIP`
+1. `cd SKVMOIP`
 2. `./build.sh PLATFORM=Linux INSTALLER=1`
 3. `cd build/Linux`
-4. `sudo dpkg -i ./KVMOIP_Installer.deb`
+4. `sudo dpkg -i ./SKVMOIP_Installer.deb`

 ### TODO
 1. Add HDMI Routing over IP support to scale Video Over IP across local networks (as LANs are very fast, can handle the RAW HDMI data).